Cyfrin/Updraft/courses/blockchain-basics/1-basics/2-best-practices/+page.md

 Next to the video lesson, there is a **written lesson** tab 📝.
 This tab provides the course content in text format, which is useful for reading along, copy-pasting code snippets or reviewing updates.

 If you're watching on YouTube, links to these resources are available in the video description.
-However, watching this course on Cyphrin Updraft offers additional benefits like tracking your progress and accessing written lessons, which will enhance your learning experience.
+However, watching this course on Cyfrin Updraft offers additional benefits like tracking your progress and accessing written lessons, which will enhance your learning experience.

 ### Best Practices for Learning